Abolfazl Shahrjerdi

 Abolfazl Shahrjerdi is an Iranian karateka competing in the men's kata event.
-He is a two-time medalist at the Islamic Solidarity Games and a four-time medalist at the Asian Karate Championships.
+He is a two-time medalist at the Islamic Solidarity Games and a five-time medalist at the Asian Karate Championships.
 He won one of the bronze medals in the men's team kata event at the 2018 World Karate Championships held in Madrid, Spain.

 In 2018, he won the silver medal in the men's kata event at the World University Karate Championships held in Kobe, Japan.

 He won the bronze medal in his event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.